Crosswinds Small Groups will going on summer break beginning June 27th, 2021. They’ll be back in September!

 Yes.
-We believe there is great value in the unity that develops when all of our small groups engage in the same material each week.
+We believe there is great value in the unity that develops when all of our small groups engage in the same discussion questions.
 Plus, using sermon-based Bible study means that someone can join a small group at any time during the year and we can start new groups at any time!

 Is there a discussion guide I can use?